Music is Happiness

 – John David Morley, author of PICTURES FROM THE WATER TRADE.

-Click blue square on R to view Music Web Review
+Click blue square on L to view Music Web Review in PDF format.

 Andrew Breaks – Visitor Operations, British Museum

 James Iliff – composer & professor of harmony at The Royal Academy of Music (my composition professor)

 Two from John Maver – composer & fellow patient at Guy's